Mishamba/for_linux_noobs/README.txt

-hello. this program was created by noob for noobes. to start it enter "./commands (then your command)". this script works, but with some problems. for example:
+hello. this program was created by noob for noobs. to start it enter "./commands (then your command)". this script works, but with some problems. for example:

 	if your command has "|" then u need to enter it with double quotes, like this "|".